 Design TeamClara Murado, Juan Elvira and Enrique Krahe

-From the architect.
+Text description provided by the architects.
 MySpace: three stages of the space of interaction Today, beyond form, location or urban rhetoric, public space is the space of interaction.
 Three case studies, named Pocketworlds, Chatrooms and Social Catalyst, related to the exploration of the new collective, were the guidelines for our proposal:

 Pocketworlds: MySpace unifies situations of extreme intimacy with those of extroversion and collaboration.
 A room is a powerful mechanism that allows the expansion of the identity, self-recognition and reaffirmation, interchange and negotiation.
 One’s own space is a laboratory where to test abilities that later will be experienced in every act of social interaction.
 The best room is the one that stages a small world of our own in its interior: small is fundamental in domestic space; small is empathy in action and a means for playfulness.